Chart Color Schemes

 Cultural Diversity

-Stirling's cultural diversity exceeds that of most local markets, with 26.0% of its population born overseas and 18.7% speaking a language other than English at home.
-Christianity is the predominant religion in Stirling, accounting for 49.9% of its people.
-Notably, Hinduism is overrepresented, comprising 2.5% of Stirling's population compared to 2.0% across the Australian Capital Territory.
+Stirling's population showed high cultural diversity, with 26.0% born overseas and 18.7% speaking a language other than English at home.
+Christianity was the predominant religion in Stirling, accounting for 49.9%.
+Hinduism had a higher representation in Stirling at 2.5%, compared to the Australian Capital Territory's 2.0%.

 Frequently Asked Questions - Diversity